rpetit3/spaTyper/README.md

 -f FASTA [FASTA ...], --fasta FASTA [FASTA ...]
 List of one or more fasta files.
 -g GLOB, --glob GLOB  Uses unix style pathname expansion to run spa typing on all files.
 If your shell autoexpands wildcards use -f.
 -e, --do_enrich       Do PCR product enrichment.
+[Default: False] --output OUTPUT	Provide an output file or print by default using standard out.
-[Default: False] --version             show program's version number and exit --debug               Developer messages
+--version             show program's version number and exit --debug               Developer messages
 ```